stevana/stateful-pbt-with-fakes/README.md

 # The sad state of property-based testing libraries

+*Work in progress, please don't share, but do get involved!**

 Property-based testing is a rare example of academic research that has made it to the mainstream in less than 30 years.